Lexus CT review

 The Lexus CT 200h has low running costs and a premium badge, but it's let down by a firm ride

-The Lexus CT has always lived in the shadow of more talented and traditionally powered rivals, but a recent facelift aims to add an exciting driving experience to the car’s strong efficiency.
+The Lexus CT hybrid has always lived in the shadow of more talented and traditionally powered rivals even after a facelift in 2017.
+The updates (which according to the Japanese brand, included 94 improvements) tried to make the driving experience more exciting while maintaining the strong efficiency that many motorists found appealing.

-It's designed to compete with the BMW 1 Series and Audi A3, while also providing Toyota customers looking to trade-up something to consider.
-With ultra low emissions, Lexus has company car buyers firmly in its sights, but it doesn’t deliver the sporty driver experience and upmarket style we were hoping for.
+With low emissions, Lexus has typically had company car buyers firmly in its sights, but it doesn’t deliver the sporty driver experience and upmarket style we were hoping for.
 All cars get the same 1.8-litre petrol engine, hybrid-electric motor and CVT gearbox.

-Despite Lexus’ best attempts, the CT still isn’t as engaging to drive as its rivals.
-New laser-welding and body-adhesion techniques have been used to give the car greater rigidity, but it still lacks the SEAT Leon Ecomotive’s sharp responses.
+Despite Lexus’ best attempts, the CT isn’t as engaging to drive as its rivals.
+The Japanese brand developed new laser-welding and body-adhesion techniques to give its car greater rigidity, but it still lacks the responsiveness of rivals.

 There’s also plenty of roll in tight corners, the skinny tyres surrender their grip sooner and the electrically assisted steering is light and lacks feedback.
 Selecting Sport mode turns the dials red, transforms the charge indicator into a rev counter and sharpens the throttle response, but it’s not enough to alter the underwhelming driving experience.